PilzDE/pilz_robots/prbt_hardware_support/README.md

 ``modbus_client_node`` is used as part of the Safe stop 1 functionality.
 If the parameters are not given the default values for these parameters are used.

-## StoModbusAdapterNode
+## ModbusAdapterStoNode
-The ``PilzStoModbusAdapterNode`` is noticed via the topic `/pilz_modbus_node/modbus_read` if the STO is true or false and reacts as follows calling the corresponding services of the controllers and drivers:
+The ``ModbusAdapterSto`` is noticed via the topic `/pilz_modbus_node/modbus_read` if the STO is true or false and reacts as follows calling the corresponding services of the controllers and drivers:
 - **STO true:**
 enable drives, unhold controllers
 - **STO false:**